SpaceGiraffe-io/reqhub-docs/docs/recipes/postman.md

 The following steps require a ReqHub account.
 Make sure you're logged in by [signing in](https://reqhub.io/login) or [signing up](https://reqhub.io/create-account).

+We also assume you have downloaded and installed [Postman](https://www.postman.com/downloads/).

 ----

 ## Use our template!